zeek/zeek/quickstart/index.rst

    inside the module.

-Then go into the ZeekControl shell to check whether the configuration change is valid before installing it and then restarting the Bro instance.
+Then go into the ZeekControl shell to check whether the configuration change is valid before installing it and then restarting the Zeek instance.
 The "deploy" command does all of this automatically:

 .. sourcecode:: console